opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 See also [Examples](https://alpha-docs-aws.amazon.com/awsstyleguide/latest/styleguide/examples.html) in the AWS Style Guide.

 ## Basic elements for documentation

-The basic structure for API documentation is informed by the following elements, each discussed under its respective heading below.
+The basic structure for API documentation is informed by the following sections, each discussed under its respective heading below.
+Include those elements appropriate to the API.

-When formatting, follow the heading hierarchy below.
 Depending on where the documentation appears within a section or subsection, heading levels may be adjusted to fit with other content.

 1. Name of API (heading level 2)
 2. Path parameters (heading level 3)